rednadp/wakeup/README.md

 - Select the stop you want to leave
 - See the distance to the stop
 - Receive a notification and play an alarm sound when you arrive to your stop!
-- Search new cities (new!)
+- Search new cities
-- Download and import them inside the app (new!)
+- Download and import them inside the app
-- Change from multiple saved cities (new!)
+- Change from multiple saved cities

 ## Used stack